10 Best Apps Like Self to Build Credit (2026)

 How Do Credit Building Apps Work?

-Many users see measurable credit score movement within 30–90 days of consistent on-time payments.
-Timeline depends on your starting score, how many other accounts you have, and whether any negative items are currently on your report.
+Most users with starting scores below 600 see measurable movement within 30–90 days of consistent on-time payments.
+Timeline depends on your starting score, how many accounts you already have, and whether any negative items are dragging your score down.

 How to Get the Most Out of Apps Like Self